pnlbwh/pnlpipe-containers/docs/README.md

 The above should print corresponding help messages without any error.

-## Detailed test
-Additionally, you can run *pnlpipe* test https://github.com/pnlbwh/pnlpipe#tests to before doing your data analysis.

-You are welcome to read the details of *pnlpipe* at https://github.com/pnlbwh/pnlpipe

 # Data analysis

-With the above `docker run` and `singularity shell` commands, you mount your data inside the containers so you can analyze using *pnlpipe*.
+With the above `docker run` and `singularity run` commands, you mount your data inside the containers so you can analyze using *pnlpipe*.
 The files you generate at `/home/pnlbwh/myData` are saved at `/host/path/to/myData`.

 **NOTE** The containers are not equipped with GUI by default.
 So, if you need to visually look at your MRI--